ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 	</tbody>
 </table>

-A decision step outputs a route either directly into a business step - without any intervening logic, arithmetic or summation steps - or into an OR step.
+A decision step outputs a route either directly into a business step - without any intervening logic, arithmetic or summation steps - or into an OR or AND step.

-A route with a value of ALLOWS is not input into a NOT step, AND step, arithmetic step or summation step.
+A route with a value of ALLOWS is not input into a NOT step, arithmetic step or summation step.

 ### Parse passes